seqchk¶

 seqchk [PATTERN] [OPTIONS]

-: Optional filename pattern using shell wildcards (for example,render.*.exr
+PATTERN: Optional filename pattern using shell wildcards (for example,render.*.exrorfilename.????.tif).

 Options¶